 Notebook and marker pen

 The invigilator will have checked the pen is working before giving it out.
-However please check the pen is working before you start to avoid the need to seek assistance during the test and ensure to replace the lid on the pen when you are not using it so it does not dry out.
+However please also check the pen before you start to avoid seeking assistance during the test and ensure to replace the cap when not in use to prevent it from drying out.
 If you require a replacement during the test, hold the pen up in the air to request one from the invigilator.